Eden-Kramer-Lab/replay_trajectory_classification/README.md

 hash -r
 ```

-2. Go to the local repository on your computer (cd `.../replay_trajectory_classification`) and install the anaconda environment for the repository.
+2. Go to the local repository on your computer (`cd replay_trajectory_classification`) and install the anaconda environment for the repository.
 Type into bash:
 ```bash
 conda update -n base conda # make sure conda is up to date conda env create -f environment.yml # create a conda environment